Comet-dot/helluvaplayer/README.md

 The script gets help from mpv and youtube-dl, make sure to install them before running the script!
 ## Downloading and running the script
 To download the script just select Code and download as zip and extract the *.sh* file in a folder.
-To run the script is enough typing `./helluvaplayer.sh`
+To run the script you should add the execution privilege done by executing `chmod +x helluvaplayer.sh` and then running by typing `./helluvaplayer.sh`